bioidiap/bob.bio.htface/doc/transfer_learning/transfer_learning.rst

 ================

 It's possible to observe, that despite the fact such DCNNs don't have any prior knowledge about :math:`\mathcal{D}^t`, the feature detectors of such models were still able to detect discriminant features in all them (above a hypothetical random classifier).
-However, those recognition rates are lower than the state-of-the-art recognition rates in each image database (which consider a joint modeling of both :math:`\mathcal{D}^s` and :math:`\mathcal{D}^t$`.
+However, those recognition rates are lower than the state-of-the-art recognition rates in each image database (which consider a joint modeling of both :math:`\mathcal{D}^s` and :math:`\mathcal{D}^t`.

 The VIS-NIR databases (CASIA and NIVL) presented the highest rank one recognition rates in the majority of the tests.
 For instance, the best DCNN model in CASIA (Inception-ResNet v1) achieved a  rank one recognition rate of 81.79\%.
 For NIVL, which compared with CASIA has higher resolution images, the average rank one recognition rate is even better (92.77\%).
-Among all image domains, NIR seems to be visually similar to VIS images, which can explain why the feature detectors from our $\mathcal{D}^s$ are very accurate in this target domain.
+Among all image domains, NIR seems to be visually similar to VIS images, which can explain why the feature detectors from our :math:`\mathcal{D}^s` are very accurate in this target domain.

 The images taken from sketches are basically composed by shapes, and because of that, have lots of high frequency components.